-- Children have permanency and stability in their living situations. - The continuity of family relationships and connections is preserved for children.
+- o Children have permanency and stability in their living situations. - The continuity of family relationships and connections is preserved for children.

-Family and Child Well-Being
+• Family and Child Well-Being

-- Families have enhanced capacity to provide for their children's needs. - Children receive appropriate services to meet their educational needs. - Children receive services adequate to their physical, emotional and mental health needs.
+- o Families have enhanced capacity to provide for their children's needs. - o Children receive appropriate services to meet their educational needs. - o Children receive services adequate to their physical, emotional and mental health needs.

-In Santa Barbara County, the Department of Social Services is the primary agency for providing Child Welfare Services to families who may be experiencing issues related to abuse and neglect.
+In Santa Barbara County, the Department of Social Services is the primary agency for providing child welfare services to families who may be experiencing issues related to abuse and neglect.
 The Probation Department provides services to children, youth and families in the juvenile delinquency system.
-The Kids Network serves as the entity through which prevention services are coordinated and funded through the Office of Child Abuse Prevention (OCAP).
+The Kids Network, an advisory group to the Board of Supervisors, serves as the entity through which prevention services are coordinated and funded through the CDSS Office of Child Abuse Prevention

+(OCAP).
 Each of the County agencies partnered and participated in the self-assessment and system improvement process, and remain actively involved in many of the collaborations that support improved outcomes for children in Santa Barbara County.

-The Santa Barbara County SIP report includes two parts as prescribed by the SIP Planning Guide issued by the California Department of Social Services:
+The Santa Barbara County SIP report includes two parts as prescribed by the SIP Planning Guide issued by CDSS:

-Part 1 - This section includes the CWS/Probation narrative, the SIP matrix and the Child Welfare Services Outcome Improvement Project (CWSOIP) narrative.
-The section explains the basis for which outcomes targeted for improvement were selected for the SIP.
-The matrix outlines specific improvement goals, strategies, action steps, timelines, and responsibility for completion.

-Part 2 - This section focuses on community child abuse prevention efforts and includes the CAPIT/CBCAP/PSSF narrative and five-year plan to meet the requirements for counties seeking funding through OCAP.
+- Part 1 This section includes the SIP narrative, CWS/Probation Placement Initiatives, and the Five-Year Strategy SIP Chart and Outcome Measures Action Steps Charts.
+This section explains the basis for which outcomes targeted for improvement were selected for the SIP.
+The charts outline specific improvement goals, strategies, action steps, timelines, and responsibility for completion. - Part 2 This section focuses on community child abuse prevention efforts and includes the Child Abuse Prevention, Intervention and Treatment (CAPIT)/Community-Based Child Abuse Prevention (CBCAP)/Promoting Safe and Stable Families (PSSF) narrative and five-year plan to meet the requirements for counties seeking funding through OCAP.